 You can also access many free reports on giving trends through the Foundation Center (now called Candid).
 An example of one of reports offered by the Foundation Center is below.
 Also pictured is an image of the 2017 Annual Report from the Bill & Melinda Gates Foundation.

-If one or more US government agencies is of interest to your organization, you’ll have lots places you can go to mine information.
+If one or more US government agencies is of interest to your organization, you have lots of places you can go to mine information.
 However, if your goal in conducting the landscape analysis is to try to predict funding trends for next fiscal year, you may want to focus your analysis on the Congressional Budget Justification (CBJ) for the each of the federal agencies or institutes of interest.
 Each year, every federal agency prepares a budget for Congress.
-The resulting document is called the Congressional Budget Justification (see examples from the Department of State and Library of Congress).
-The CBJs can usually be accessed online in March of each year (the federal fiscal year begins October 1st).
+The resulting document is called the Congressional Budget Justification (see these examples from the Department of State and Library of Congress).
+The federal fiscal year begins October 1st, and the CBJs can usually be accessed online in March of each year.

 To find the latest CBJ for the agency of interest to you, the first stop is to go to the website of the agency or institute and type “Congressional Budget Justification” in the website search bar.
 You can also try Googling something like “FY 2020 Congressional Budget Justification [add name of agency].”